scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ## Why SCION - Motivation {#why}

-Since its introduction back in the 1980s, the Internet has never stopped to expand.
-As a consequence, the global network continually needs to accommodate new uses.
-This has brought many issues to light, including a lack of control, suboptimal scalability and performance, occurrences of severe outages, weak fault isolation, and energy consumption.
-As the Internet has not been built with security in mind, the lack thereof is another problem.
-Because of this, the current Internet offers little protection against attacks such as spoofing, IP-address hijacking, denial-of-service, and combinations of these.
+Since its inception, the Internet has continued to expand, encompassing new uses over time.
+The continuous expansion has brought many issues to light, including a lack of control, limitations in scalability, performance and security, occurrences of severe outages, weak fault isolation, and energy consumption.
+With the core focus on functionality and operation, the current Internet offers little protection against attacks such as spoofing, IP-address hijacking, denial-of-service, and combinations of these.
 For more background information, see {{SCHUCHARD2011}}, {{LABOVITZ2000}}, {{GRIFFIN1999}}, {{SAHOO2009}}, and {{RFC4264}}.

-Up until now, there have been numerous initiatives to address the above issues.
+There have been numerous initiatives to address the above issues.
 Although these initiatives have brought many improvements, concerns regarding security and scalability still remain.
-For more details, see, e.g., {{RFC4033}}, {{RFC6480}}, {{RFC8205}}, and {{RFC8446}}, as well as {{LYCHEV2013}}, {{LI2014}}, {{COOPER2013}}, {{ROTHENBERGER2017}}, {{MORILLO2021}}, and [draft-king-irtf-challenges-in-routing](https://datatracker.ietf.org/doc/draft-king-irtf-challenges-in-routing/).
+For more details, see, e.g., {{RFC4033}}, {{RFC6480}}, {{RFC8205}}, and {{RFC8446}}, as well as {{LYCHEV2013}}, {{LI2014}}, {{COOPER2013}}, {{ROTHENBERGER2017}}, {{MORILLO2021}}, and {{KING2022}}.

 As a consequence, today's Internet fails to fulfil many users' requirements.
 This especially pertains to the demands of enterprises globally exchanging sensitive information, such as financial institutions, healthcare providers, universities, multinationals, governments, critical and transportation infrastructure operators.
-These users require the Internet to be highly available at all times and to constantly perform on a high level.
+These users require the Internet to be highly available at all times.
 They expect reliable operation of the global network also in case of failures.
-They want to send their confidential data over a secure and trustworthy networking infrastructure.
-They also need availability guarantees across multiple routing domains, even in the presence of attacks.
+They need availability guarantees across multiple routing domains, even in the presence of attacks.
 They further want to rely on an Internet that can be multilaterally governed and is free from global kill-switches.

 SCION has been developed in order to meet the above-mentioned requirements.
 SCION aims to reach the following goals:

-- Address the Internet's fundamental issues by offering
-  - high availability also in the presence of adversaries,
+- Provide high-availability architecture (also in the presence of adversaries)
-  - fast failover in the case of inter-domain link or router failures, and
+- Provide fast failover in the case of inter-domain link or router failures
-  - prevention from IP-address hijacking, DoS, and other attacks.
+- Prevent from IP-address hijacking, DoS, and other attacks
-- Enable path transparency as well as application-specific path optimizations.
+- Enable path transparency as well as application-specific path optimizations
-- Improve the inter-domain control plane's scalability.
+- Improve the inter-domain control plane's scalability
 - Prepare the Internet for tomorrow's applications, such as virtual reality, Internet of Things (IoT), and all other applications requiring high-performance connectivity.

 **Note**: A more detailed motivation for developing SCION will be described in a separate gap analysis internet draft.

 ### Scope of SCION

-The above section describes what SCION can do: SCION aspires to improve *inter*-AS routing and focuses on providing end-to-end connectivity.
-However, SCION does not solve *intra*-AS routing issues, nor does it provide end-to-end payload encryption or identity and access authentication.
+The above section describes SCION's aspiration to improve *inter*-AS routing and to focus on providing end-to-end connectivity.
+However, SCION does not solve *intra*-AS routing issues, nor does it provide end-to-end payload encryption, and identity authentication.
 These topics, which are equally important for the Internet to perform well, lie outside the scope of SCION.

 ### Practical Considerations Based on Related RFCs